 In 2006, economists Lisa George and Joel Waldfogel examined the consequences of the Times's national distribution strategy and audience with circulation of local newspapers, finding that local circulation decreased among college-educated readers.

-On August 6, 2007, The New York Times made its largest page size cut, reducing pages to 12 inches (300 mm).
+On August 6, 2007, The New York Times reduced its page size to 12 inches (300 mm), the largest cut in its history.

 On July 10, 2008, the NYTimes application debuted with the introduction of the App Store.

-On April 3, 2010, The New York Times released an iPad version with select articles.
+On April 3, 2010, The New York Times released an iPad version with select articles, coinciding with the release of the first-generation iPad.

-In June 2010, The New York Times licensed the political blog FiveThirtyEight in a three-year agreement.
-The blog, written by Nate Silver, had garnered attention during the 2008 presidential election.
+In June 2010, The New York Times licensed the political blog FiveThirtyEight, written by Nate Silver, in a three-year agreement.

 In November 2010, The New York Times began shifting towards DealBook as part of the newspaper's financial coverage.

-By 2010, The New York Times Company had borrowed $250 million from Carlos Slim and fired over one hundred employees due to fiscal difficulties exacerbated by the Great Recession.
+By 2010, The New York Times Company had fired over one hundred employees and borrowed $250 million from Carlos Slim due to fiscal difficulties.

 Since 2010, former food editor Amanda Hesser has published The Essential New York Times Cookbook, a compendium of recipes from The New York Times.

-In March 2011, The New York Times implemented a paywall for its online content to generate revenue.
+In March 2011, The New York Times implemented a paywall for its online content.

-On May 1, 2011, The New York Times halted printing due to the killing of Osama bin Laden.
+On May 1, 2011, The New York Times stopped its presses to report on the killing of Osama bin Laden.

-On June 24, 2011, The New York Times stopped its presses for the passage of the Marriage Equality Act in New York.
+On June 24, 2011, The New York Times halted printing for the passage of the Marriage Equality Act in the New York State Assembly and subsequent signage by Governor Andrew Cuomo.

 In July 2011, The New York Times applications on iPhone and iPad began offering in-app subscriptions.

-In 2011, The New York Times shifted towards subscription-based revenue with the debut of an online paywall.
+In 2011, The New York Times's shift towards subscription-based revenue with the debut of an online paywall.

-In June 2012, The New York Times introduced a Chinese website, 纽约时报中文, in response to similar editions by The Wall Street Journal and the Financial Times, establishing servers outside of China to uphold journalistic standards.
+In June 2012, The New York Times introduced a Chinese website, 纽约时报中文, in response to other financial publications.
+Servers were established outside of China to avoid censorship.

-In October 2012, The New York Times released a web application for iPad and a Windows 8 application.
+In October 2012, The New York Times released a web application for iPad—featuring a format summarizing trending headlines on Twitter—and a Windows 8 application.

-In October 2012, after 纽约时报中文 published an article detailing the wealth of then-premier Wen Jiabao's family, the government of China blocked access to nytimes.com and cn.nytimes.com and censored references to the Times and Wen on Sina Weibo.
+In October 2012, after 纽约时报中文 published an article detailing the wealth of Wen Jiabao's family, the government of China blocked access to nytimes.com and cn.nytimes.com.

-In July 2013, Adweek reported on The New York Times's efforts to ensure profitability through an online magazine and a subscription service called "Need to Know".
+In July 2013, Adweek mentioned The New York Times's efforts to ensure profitability through an online magazine and a "Need to Know" subscription.

-In November 2013, The New Republic obtained a memo revealing then-Washington bureau chief David Leonhardt's ambitions to establish a data-driven newsletter with presidential historian Michael Beschloss, graphic designer Amanda Cox, economist Justin Wolfers, and The New Republic journalist Nate Cohn.
+In November 2013, The New Republic obtained a memo revealing then-Washington bureau chief David Leonhardt's ambitions to establish a data-driven newsletter.

-A study published in Science, Technology, & Human Values in 2013 found that The New York Times received more citations in academic journals than the American Sociological Review, Research Policy, or the Harvard Law Review.
+A study published in Science, Technology, & Human Values in 2013 found that The New York Times received more citations in academic journals than other publications.
+The Times is the third-most referenced source in Common Crawl.

-In September 2014, The New York Times introduced NYT Cooking, an application and website.
-Edited by food editor Sam Sifton, the Times's cooking website features 21,000 recipes as of 2022.
+In September 2014, The New York Times introduced NYT Cooking, an application and website edited by food editor Sam Sifton.

 In October 2014, an analysis by Pew Research Center placed The New York Times readership as ideologically liberal based on a scale of 10 political values questions.

-The New York Times has maintained a virtual microfilm reader known as TimesMachine since 2014.
-As of 2014, the morgue is the largest library of any media company, dating back to 1851.
+Additionally, The New York Times has maintained a virtual microfilm reader known as TimesMachine since 2014.

-In March 2015, a mirror of 纽约时报中文 and the website for GreatFire were the targets of a government-sanctioned distributed denial of service attack on GitHub, disabling access to the service for several days.
+In March 2015, a mirror of 纽约时报中文 and the website for GreatFire were targets of a government-sanctioned distributed denial of service attack on GitHub.

-On December 5, 2015, The New York Times ran an editorial on its front page advocating for the prohibition of certain weapons following a terrorist attack in San Bernardino, California.
+On December 5, 2015, The New York Times ran an editorial on its front page following a terrorist attack in San Bernardino, California, advocating for the prohibition of "slightly modified combat rifles" and "certain kinds of ammunition".

 In January 2016, Amanda Cox was named editor of The Upshot.

-In February 2016, The New York Times introduced a Spanish website, The New York Times en Español, designed for mobile devices and featuring translated articles and reporting from Mexico City-based journalists, with Paulina Chavira as the style editor.
+In February 2016, The New York Times introduced a Spanish website, The New York Times en Español, intended for mobile devices, containing translated articles and reporting from Mexico City.

 In May 2016, The New York Times Company announced a partnership with startup Chef'd to form a meal delivery service that would deliver ingredients from The New York Times Cooking recipes to subscribers.